Kinburn Peninsula: Etymology

 Etymology comes from Turkish Kılburun, literally 'nose (land strip) [as subtle as a] hair'.

 Geography

 The western tip of the peninsula extends into the Kinburn Spit.

 To the south is a pair of islands, Dovhyi and Kruhlyi - both belong administratively to the Mykolaiv Raion of Mykolaiv Oblast.

 The peninsula includes the villages of Pokrovka, Pokrovske and Vasylivka, in Mykolaiv Oblast, and Heroiske, in the Kherson Oblast.

 History

+The Battle of Kinburn was fought on 12 October (N.S.)/1 October (O.S.)
+1787 as part of the Russo-Turkish War (1787–1792).

 The Battle of Kinburn was fought on 17 October 1855 as part of the Crimean War.